altmattr/undergrad_new/python/python.rst

 :Don't delcare variables:
     They just magically are declared for you the first time you use them!
 This means that you can't rely on them having a default value, so you must initialise every variable.

-:Semi-colon and indent instead of curly braces:
+:colon and indent instead of curly braces:
-    When you would have used curly braces to start and end an ``if``-statement of function etc, you instead put a semi-colon where the ``{`` would have gone, and indent all the lines that would have gone before the ``}``.
+    When you would have used curly braces to start and end an ``if``-statement of function etc, you instead put a colon where the ``{`` would have gone, and indent all the lines that would have gone before the ``}``.
 You've been indenting like this in your processing code, but you didn't _have_ to, in Python it is not an option.

 :No types on parameters:
     In Python you just give the parameter a name and move on!

-:No semi-colons:
+:No colons:
-    In python you don't complete each statement with a semi-colon.
+    In python you don't complete each statement with a colon.
 The carriage return that causes the newline does the job just fine.

 Here is an example of a full program in Processing (on the left) and Python (on the right) showing all these differences